brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 ### Population Trajectory

 The predicted spawning output (in millions of eggs) is given in Table \ref{tab:timeseries} and plotted in Figure \ref{fig:ssb}.
+The estimates of spawning output across time are uncertain with the base model estimating a spawning output of 9.21 in 2021 with a 95 percent asymptotic confidence interval ranging from 3.14 - 15.28 millions of eggs.
 The predicted spawning output from the base model declines until 1995, and steadies due to several above average recruitment events that occurred in the early- to mid-1990s.
 The population then increases dramatically in the early 2000s due to the very large recruitment event in 1995.
 The population increase slows in the late 2000s, and then declines in the 2010s due to below average recruitment through the 2000s.
 The estimate of total biomass over time is shown in Figure \ref{fig:tot-bio}.

-The 2020 spawning output relative to unfished equilibrium spawning output is above the target of 40 percent of unfished spawning output (0.47, Figure \ref{fig:depl}).
-Approximate confidence intervals based on the asymptotic variance estimates show that the uncertainty in the estimated spawning output is large ranging between approximately 20 - 75 percent of unfished equilibrium spawning output.
-The standard deviation of the logarithm of the spawning output in 2020 is 0.33.
+The 2021 spawning output relative to unfished equilibrium spawning output is above the target of 40 percent of unfished spawning output (0.47, Figure \ref{fig:depl}).
+Approximate 95% confidence interval based on the asymptotic variance estimates show that the uncertainty in the estimated spawning output is large, ranging between approximately 20 - 75 percent of unfished equilibrium spawning output.

 The slight dome shape in the final selectivity for the recreational fleet results in a fraction of large fish being unavailable in recent years (Figure \ref{fig:unavail-bio}).
 The fraction of large fish unavailable averaged five percent of the overall biomass since 1970, and in theory would be available for selection from the commercial fishery, which has asymptotic selectivity.